0918nobita/psyche/README.md

 psyche make example.psy  # produces out.wasm
 ```

-In order to install or to build the Psyche compiler, ensure that you have Git and OPAM installed.
+In order to install or to build the Psyche compiler, ensure that you have OPAM installed.

 ## Installing